 Nicole Johnny, Vice President -Treasurer

 Nicole is a member of the Navajo Nation with her clans as Kiyaa'áanii born for Tsi'naajinii, her chei is Tábaahí and her nali is Naashaashi Dine'é.
-Her parents are Karen Johnny and the late Vincent Johnny with her maternal grandparents Betty Williams Jumbo and the late John Jumbo.
+Her parents are Karen Johnny and the late Vincent Johnny with her maternal grandparents of the late Betty Williams Jumbo and the late John Jumbo.
 Her paternal grandparents are the late Sallie Chato Johnny and the late Navajo Code Talker, Earl Johnny.

 Nicole is excited to work with the Miss Indian New Mexico, Inc. organization on continuing and empowering Indigenous women in our communities.

-Kari Vallo, Voting Member
+Kari Vallo, Secretary

 Kari Vallo is an enrolled member of the Pueblo of Acoma.
 As an Acoma Matriarch, she feels passionate about supporting our native youth and their communities when she can.
 Her ambassadorship roles include Miss Indian New Mexico Teen I, New Mexico Youth Beef Ambassador, and Miss Native American New Mexico State University.